Parth Jindal: JSW Sports

-Parth Jindal is the founder of the Inspire Institute of Sport (IIS) in Vijayanagara district that was formally launched on 15 August 2018.
+Jindal is the founder of JSW Sports, which runs the ISL Football Club Bengaluru FC, Delhi based IPL Team Delhi Capitals, Pro Kabaddi team Haryana Steelers, Hockey India League team Soorma Hockey Club and the Inspire Institute of Sport.
+Jindal is also the founder of the Inspire Institute of Sport (IIS) in Vijayanagara district that was formally launched on 15 August 2018.
 Spread across 42 acres, the Institute comprises a training centre that provides Indian athletes access to coaching and sports science.
-It is an initiative led by the JSW Group.